minima-global/minidocs/docs/runanode/securefunds.md

 Minima transactions require recent coin proofs of your funds and up-to-date data from the chain.
 This requires a node to be online as much as possible.

 However, to create a truly secure solution it is imperative that the private keys are NEVER online EVER.
-This can be achieved by signing your transactions on an offline device.
+This can be achieved by using an offline device to sign your transactions.

 This method involves:
-- initially creating your node on an offline device,
+1. initially creating your node on an offline device,
-- wiping your private keys from the node
+2. wiping your private keys from the node,
-- backing up and restoring this node (without the private keys) to an online device to keep track of your up to date coin proofs
+3. backing up and restoring the keyless backup to an online device

-Transactions must be created on the online node, transferred to the offline node for signing then transferred back to the online node for posting.
+4. Creating and posting your transactions on your online device, and using your offline device to sign

-### Cold Storage - Setup
+### Setup

-You will have 2 devices:
+You will a USB key and 2 devices:

-**Device 1: Offline node**<br/>
+> **Device 1: Offline node**<br/>
-No internet connection, holds your private keys, used to sign transactions offline.
+> No internet connection/bluetooth/nearby sharing should be enabled.
+This device will hold your private keys and will be used to sign your transactions offline.

-**Device 2: Online node**<br/>
+>**Device 2: Online node**<br/>
-Connected to the internet, holds no private keys, can only send a transaction if it has been signed by the offline device.
+> Connected to the internet, this node will not hold any private keys and will only be able to send a transaction that has been signed by the offline device.
-This device will keep track of your balance and can be used to receive coins as usual.
+This device will keep track of your coins and can be used to receive funds as usual.

+#### On Device 1 - The offline node

+1. Set up device 1 so that it can start a Minima node.
+- Android: download the latest app
+- Docker: ensure you have docker installed
+- Manual on desktop: ensure you have java installed and the minima.jar downloaded

-1. Start a new node offline on device 1 - this device should never be connected to the internet.
-WiFi should be disabled.
+2. Turn off the internet connection/bluetooth/nearby sharing and disable the WiFi, this device should never be connected to the internet again.

+3. Start a new Minima node.
+Your private keys will be generated but as it is not connected to the internet, it will NOT connect to the chain.

-2. Run the `vault` command to view your 24-word seed phrase and the seed itself.
-The seed is required when initially locking the node so you do not do it accidentally.
+4. Using the command line interface where the Minima logs are running or the Docker Terminal, run the `vault` command to view your 24-word seed phrase and the seed itself.
+If using a phone as your offline device, you can also go to the **Vault** page and view your seed from the menu there.

 Example:
 ```